COVID Response Fund

 Now more than ever, the Music Project needs your support.

 We have launched the Music Project Scholarship Fund.
-This will be a standalone fund addressing the emergent mental health needs that are evolving as a result of this crisis throughout Snohomish County and beyond.
-It will fund all nine (9) Music Project staff to stay active and responsive to local mental health needs by giving them the funds they need for creative solutions to accommodate local problems on the ground.
+This fund will address the emergent mental health needs that are evolving as a result of the intersecting crises of COVID-19, economic instability, and racial justice uprisings throughout Snohomish County.
+It will fund the entire Music Project staff to stay active and responsive to local mental health needs by providing the funds needed for creative solutions to accommodate local problems on the ground.
 We remain committed to supporting the children, young people, families, and elders who make up our neighborhoods, our community, and our own Music Project family.

 This information is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.